 Assessment Related RequirementsA hurdle requirement is defined by the University's Assessment for Coursework Programs policy as "...an assessment task mandating a minimum level of performance as a condition of passing the course.

 In the Electronic Systems course the examination and practical components are hurdle requirements.
-It is necessary to achieve at least 40% in all these components.
+It is necessary to achieve at least 40% in the exam, and at least 50% in the practical component.
 If the exam hurdle requirement is not achieved, the total course mark will be limited to a maximum of 49.
 If the practical requirement is not met, the total course mark will be limited to a maximum of 44.

-It is important to note there is NO supplementary assessment offered for the practical after the end of Week 12.
-By arrangement with the Practical coordinator, it will be possible throughout the semester for students who are falling significantly behind to have supplementary opportunities.
-However if students persistently neglect the practical component throughout semester they are likely to not meet the hurdle requirement and hence fail the course without further opportunity for redemption.
+It is important to note there is NO replacement assessment offered for the practical component after the end of Week 12.
+By arrangement with the Practical Coordinator, it will be possible throughout the semester for students who are falling significantly behind to have replacement opportunities.
+However, if students persistently neglect the practical component throughout the semester they are likely to not meet the hurdle requirement and hence fail the course without further opportunity for redemption.
 Exceptions will be made in the case of verifiable medical or compassionate circumstances beyond the student’s control.

 No information currently available.